kalyanghosh/Face-Detection-using-CNN/README.md

 1.1.<b> Data Preprocessing IO Code-UMD.py:</b>
 <br>In the next step, we need to write a code that would read the annotations from the .csv file , crop out the faces to create the
-positive dataset and crop out the background to create the negative dataset.The code should be self sufficient and modular so that when parameters like "dataset path", "# of train images", "# of test images", "color/gray", the code should perform all the tasks and divide the dataset into a folder structure as below:</br>
+positive dataset and crop out the background to create the negative dataset.The code should be self sufficient and modular so that when parameters like <b>"dataset path", "# of train images", "# of test images", "color/gray"</b>, the code should perform all the tasks and divide the dataset into a folder structure as below:</br>
 <br>![Train/Test Folder Structure](https://github.com/kalyanghosh/Face-Detection-using-CNN/blob/master/folder.jpg)</br>

 2.<b> Tools & Libraries:</b>